Kentucky Microprocessor

 Canned, pureed baby food is not allowed.

-For more information about allowed foods, see the table on page 76 of the Farmers Market Manual.
+For more detailed information about allowed foods, see the Farmers Market Manual.

 This law is only for farmers.
 To be considered a farmer, you must grow the primary or predominant fruit, vegetable, nut, or herb in your products.
 For instance, if you want to sell canned tomatoes, you must grow the tomatoes.